Common questions for care residents

 Most of our homes can accommodate small domestic pets.
 Please contact your nearest care home for more details.

 Yes.
-It’s important to have familiar surroundings so we encourage residents to hang photos, bring their most cherished possessions and make the room their own.
-We will arrange for all electrical items to be tested using PAT and will conduct fire risk assessments on any furniture.
+Having familiar surroundings is important, so we encourage residents to hang photos, bring their most cherished possessions and make the room their own.
+We regularly arrange for electrical items to be tested via PAT, and we do ask that any electrical items be safe and well-maintained before being brought into the home.

 We do not charge any administration or management fees.
 Residents who are paying for their own care are required to pay four weeks in advance.
 This would be payable on the day of arrival.